Wishing you knew more about Aboriginal culture? Search no more.

 Many more Aboriginal people fled the area, never to return.
 Bullfrog hid in a cave and was never captured by Murray's party .

 80 years later a memorial commemorates the massacre, built by Aboriginal volunteers.
+The Coniston massacre is often referred to as Australia's last state-sanctioned mass killing.

 We're not bitter.
 We just want everybody to know and to acknowledge this black spot in Australian history.
-This is what they call hallowed ground, like Gallipoli is for white fellas.—Geoff Shaw, Kaytetye man, during the opening of the memorial
+This is what they call hallowed ground, like Gallipoli is for white fellas.— Geoff Shaw, Kaytetye man, during the opening of the memorial

 Video: Coniston Massacre